Last reviewed October 2022

 In Minnesota, funding alternatives have included a cigarette tax, a ticket tax, use of casino or lottery proceeds, and public ownership of the professional team.
 Funding options that have been used in other states include: hotel/motel taxes, a general sales tax, new excise taxes on tobacco and alcohol, car rental taxes, state lottery funds, and money generated from the sale of luxury seating and rights to purchase season tickets.

-The debate on whether public funds should be used to build new stadiums continues despite the completion of two new stadiums in the Twin Cities.
+The debate on whether public funds should be used to build new stadiums continues despite the recent completion of three new stadiums in the Twin Cities -- Target Field in 2010, U.S. Bank Stadium in 2016, and Allianz Field in 2019.
 The Minnesota Legislative Reference Library has compiled several guides on specific stadium debates in Minnesota:

 Significant Books and Reports